EmmanuelRoux/ngx-matomo-client/README.md

   prependBaseHref?: boolean;

   /**
-   * Set whether to include page title when tracking views.
+   * Set whether to detect page title when tracking views.
-   * Set it to false to disable this behavior.
    * By default, page title is automatically detected from DOM document title.
+   * Note that if set to `false`, Matomo is likely to still use the initial
+   * document title for all tracked page views.
    *
+   *
    * Optional
    * Default: true
    */
-  usePageTitle?: boolean;
+  trackPageTitle?: boolean;

   /**
    * Set a delay after navigation event before page view is tracked.